MRGiacalone/QGMLWY-LATAM/README.md

     2. Unzip and run thesetup executable from the qgmlwy directory (qgmlwy/setup.exe).

+### Alternatively

+Open the qgmlwy.klc using the Microsoft's Keyboard Layout Creator to view/edit/adapt the layout.
+The tool can be downloaded from Microsoft directly (https://www.microsoft.com/en-us/download/details.aspx?id=102134)

 ## Usage

 After intalling you need to enable the option to switch between keyboad layouts.

     On Windows 10